quinngroup/CiliaRepresentation/README.md

 4. Trial-ready scripts are to be executed on any suitable hardware choice.
 The primary choice is GCP cloud servers; however, alternative hardware choices are acceptable as well (e.g. a particularly well equipped desktop).
 When running a script, say `exp1.sh`, go to the experiments directory and type `nohup bash exp1.sh & > ../results/exp1/out.txt`

-5. Once the trial has been completed as specified by the experiment, the issue must be closed (unless further discussion is required).
+5. Once the trial has been completed as specified by the experiment, the issue is then set to the `analysis` tag.
+At this point, the results are observed and analyzed, with the discussion and/or conclusion being recorded on the ticket.

+6. Finally, the issue is closed.

 ## Test Builds